 DUI Felony Defense Requires Specialized Representation

 You absolutely must find a heavyweight DUI lawyer if you have been charged with one or more felony DUIs.
-A misdemeanor DUI can be a raised to a felony DUI offense if you have multiple DUI convictions in a certain timeframe, or you caused serious injury or death to people in your car, in other cars, or to pedestrians.
+A misdemeanor DUI can be raised to a felony DUI offense if you have multiple DUI convictions in a certain timeframe, or if you caused serious injury or death to people in your car, in other cars, or to pedestrians.
 Most people charged with DUI face misdemeanor charges, but they still need a proven DUI attorney to fight to reduce or eliminate this misdemeanor.

 An enhanced DUI-DWI offense is an ordinary misdemeanor DUI-DWI offense that is transformed into a higher class of misdemeanor or even a possible DUI felony by the allegation and proof of certain pre-existing conditions or circumstances.
 A common circumstance is the existence of one or more prior DUI misdemeanor convictions.
 Enhanced offenses are punishable by more severe penalties than ordinary, first lifetime, misdemeanor drinking and driving offenses.

 Felony DUI Penalties Can Be Reduced

 In most jurisdictions, due to federal “carrot-and-stick” legislation, the state laws relating to DUI-DWI have “minimum mandatory” punishment guidelines that prevent a judge from handing out a light punishment during DUI sentencing.
 These guidelines also may call for moving repeat offender misdemeanors into a higher “classification” of misdemeanor, or even demand that yet another DUI is a felony DUI.